julienlebren/flutter_ISBNdb/README.md

 This package is a ready-to-use API for ISBNdb.

-⚠️ You will need an API key to use this service.
+⚠️  You need an API key to use this service.
 To get it, create an account on [ISBNdb](https://isbndb.com/).

 You can have a 7-day trial for free.

 ## Features of the API